sergey12malyshev/RF_HACK/readme.md

 - reception with GPS coordinates display;
 - transmission and reception in the Sub-GHz range of the test string;
-- range scanning mode with spectrum output on the display
+- range scanning mode with spectrum output on the display;
+- continuous generation of the test signal in the selected LPD channel (433MHz).

 (РУС)